Neobot/PC/Bin/NSReference.md

 *Notes:*
 > - A point [alias](#aliases) can be used to define the point.
-- Speed and direction are optional, default speed is 100% and default direction is auto.
+- Speed and direction is optional, default speed is 100% and default direction is auto.

 ###### Examples:
 	declare 1000,1500 as center //alias declaration